Cameron Munter

-Cameron Munter (born 1954) is a retired diplomat, academic, and executive who now works as a global consultant.
-He was President and CEO of the EastWest Institute (EWI) in New York from 2015 to 2019, directing conflict resolution projects in Russia, China, the Middle East, South Asia, and the Balkans.
-He is currently a senior fellow of the CEVRO Institute in Prague and the Atlantic Council in Washington, and serves on a number of corporate and nonprofit boards.
+Cameron Munter (born 1954) is a retired American diplomat, academic, and executive who now lives in Prague.
+As a career diplomat, he was ambassador to Pakistan and to Serbia, served two tours in Iraq, and spent years contributing, in foreign and domestic assignments, to the reunification of Europe after the end of the Cold War.
+After his retirement from the Foreign Service, he became President and CEO of the EastWest Institute in New York after teaching at Columbia and Pomona.

 Early life and education

-Munter was born in California, in 1954, graduating from Claremont High School in 1972.
+Munter was born in California in 1954, graduating from Claremont High School in 1972.
 He attended Cornell University in Ithaca, New York, graduated magna cum laude in 1976 with a B.A.,[6] and the universities of Freiburg and Marburg in Germany.
-He received a PhD in modern European history in 1983 from Johns Hopkins Universityin Baltimore, Maryland.
+He received a PhD in modern European history in 1983 from Johns Hopkins University in Baltimore, Maryland.

 Postgraduate work

 Munter taught European history at the University of California in Los Angeles (1982–1984) and directed European Studies at the Twentieth Century Fund in New York (1984–1985) before joining the Foreign Service.